Mellbourn/zabb/README.md

 um
 [...]
 ```

+Non-contiguous, i.e. space separated, abbreviations are not looked for.
+So, in some fairly rare circumstances the shortest abbreviations may not be found.

 Currently zabb only supports the [zoxide][zoxide] implementation of `z`.
 I welcome PRs to expand it to other implementations.